rockhazard/rwal/README.md

 ### What is this repository for? ###

-rWall automatically detects the current user's environment then selects a random image from a directory.
+rWall is a desktop wallpaper management application.
+It automatically detects the current user's environment then selects a random image from a directory.
 The script applies that image as a background.
 It supports GNOME3 (Gnome Shell, Unity, Cinnamon, Mate), KDE4 & 5, XFCE 4.10, LXDE, Openbox, MacOS X, and Windows 7, 8, and 10.

 ### Features ###

-* Auto-detects most environments, such as Windows and all common Linux desktop environments
+* Auto-detects most environments, such as Windows, OSX, and all common Linux desktop environments
 * Randomly selects images from one of five user-preset directories, in addition to the default directory.
 * Specify an image directory on the commandline.
 * In addition to random selection, the user can apply a manually selected image.